 INSEAD Professor Ben Bensaou’s View on Recruit Group's Efforts

 I am currently a Professor of Technology Management and Professor of Asian Business and Comparative Management at INSEAD.
 I have also been consulting for many corporations around the world, helping them instill innovation into their corporate DNA.
-My new book, "Built to Innovate: Essential Practices to Wire Innovation into Your Company's DNATo an external site" (McGraw-Hill Education, 2021), is the result of nearly 20 years of related research and practice.
+My new book, "Built to Innovate: Essential Practices to Wire Innovation into Your Company's DNA" (McGraw-Hill Education, 2021), is the result of nearly 20 years of related research and practice.
 In this book, I introduced Recruit as one example of a company implementing essential innovation practices.

 Midlevel managers are the key to innovation